Second French intervention in Mexico: Background

 Some Mexican conservatives had hopes of restoring Mexico to a monarchical form of government, as it had been pre-independence and at its inception in 1821, the First Mexican Empire of Agustín I. Through his Spanish wife, empress Eugénie de Montijo, the French emperor Napoleon III came into contact with monarchist exiles José María Gutiérrez de Estrada and José Manuel Hidalgo y Esnaurrízar, who exposed him to their decades long effort to import a European prince to ascend a Mexican throne.
 Napoleon III was initially not interested, due to the inevitable opposition that the effort would invite from the United States, but the outbreak of the American Civil War provided an opportunity.
 After the Mexican–American War, the country was weakened and politically fragmented.
 Power was divided between central and peripheral elites, and elite rebellions, secessionist attempts, and major uprisings by opposition factions were recurrent under both federalist and centralist constitutions.
 The 1857 coup led by conservative forces that deposed President Ignacio Comonfort deepened the instability, leaving Mexico trapped in a virtual stalemate between rival elites.
 Only the eventual victory over the French would end this cycle of endemic political anarchy in Mexico.

 Napoleon III would also claim that the military adventure was a foreign policy commitment to free trade and that the establishment of a European-derived monarchy in Mexico would ensure European access to Mexican resources, particularly French access to Mexican silver.
 However, his choice emperor Maximilian would later disagree on Mexican resources going to anyone but Mexicans.
-More importantly, a French-dependent Mexico would restrain the growing power of the United States, and replace it with French power in Mexico and the rest of Latin America.
+More importantly, a French-dependent Mexico would restrain the growing power of the United States, and replace it with French influence in Mexico and the rest of Latin America.

 The support for monarchism in Mexico would also inspire strong resistance against European visions of modernity which were frequently accompanied or driven by imperial campaigns.
 Many Mexicans would question claims to power and the use of gruesome militaristic violence as a means to progress civilization.